You Always Have Options

 At the Breast Cancer Program at the Johns Hopkins Kimmel Cancer Center in Baltimore, MD, a second opinion requires only that you or your doctor send us your pathology slides, key medical records and signed paperwork requesting the opinion.

-The review process normally takes several days, after which we will send a report of all findings to your physician and/or others you may designate, and your slides and other materials are returned.
+The review process normally takes several days, after which we will send your slides and other materials are returned.
 However, before getting a second opinion, it’s best to check with your insurance company to see if there are any limitations in coverage.

 The Johns Hopkins Difference